-Effective November 14, 2016, non-employee directors receive an annual retainer of \$71,500, paid in quarterly installments, and \$3,000 for each meeting attended in person.
+Effective November 14, 2016, non-employee directors received an annual retainer of \$71,500, paid in quarterly installments, and \$3,000 for each meeting attended in person.
+Effective May 21, 2019, the Board approved an increase in the annual retainer from \$71,500 to \$75,000.
 Directors do not receive any additional compensation for telephonic meetings of the Board of Directors, for meetings of committees of the Board, or for serving as a committee chair.